VETERANS MEDICAL FUNDS ANNOUNCEMENT

 We are very excited to announce The Royal British Legion’s Veterans Medical Funds (VMF) recently reached a milestone of 1,000 applications.

 The Veterans Medical Funds were launched as a result of The Royal British Legion’s research and campaigning both through the Lost Voices report and the 2015 Manifesto, which included veterans’ access to hearing aids as a key policy recommendation.
-Launched in late 2015, The Veterans Medical Funds are funded by Libor rate fixing fines with a £13m commitment by HM Treasury over five years.
+Launched in late 2015, The Veterans Medical Funds are funded by Libor rate fixing fines with a £13 million commitment by HM Treasury over five years.
 As such, it is a fantastic example of how we are making a significant difference to our beneficiaries’ everyday lives.

 The Veterans Mobility Fund (VMF) will support those veterans who have Service-related serious physical injury who fall outside the package of provision provided by the MOD on discharge or those who received a package of assistance and their warranty has expired.